 Senior Secondary stage of school education is a stage of transition from general education to discipline-based focus on curriculum.
 The present updated syllabus keeps in view the rigour and depth of disciplinary approach as well as the comprehension level of learners.
-Due care has also been taken that the syllabus is not heavy and is at the same time, comparable to the international standards.
+Due care has also been taken that the syllabus is comparable to the international standards.
 Salient features of the syllabus include: